Tuesday, September 16, 2025

 i'd like to wish all of you a healthy and prosperous new year.

-we had a lovely holiday season here, and after one more day of rest tomorrow, we'll be back at it,
+we had a lovely holiday season here, and after one more day of rest tomorrow,

 as i sometimes do on the new year, i'll leave you with a few thoughts that have